r-devel/rcwg/working_documents/install_r_macos.md

     If it shows an error or the year is too old, install MacTex from the binary at <https://tug.org/mactex/mactex-download.html> (or install
     TinyTex if you prefer).

+    Note: MacTeX sometimes does not show on the `PATH`, so if it still doesn’t work after installation, also execute the following in the Terminal.app:

+    ``` sh
+    export PATH=$PATH:/Library/TeX/texbin
+    ```

+    and re-try above check.

 4. Check if you have XQuartz installed: